EnzoBnl/enzobnl/spark.md

   - sending large task results

 Understand execution and storage regions behaviors in *unified memory management*:
-1. if execution need to use some space:
+1. if execution needs to use some space:
    - if its region space is not filled: it uses it
    - else if there is available unused space in storage region: it borrows it and uses it
+   - else: excess data is spilled to disk
+2. if storage needs to use some space:
+   - if its region space is not filled: it uses it
+   - else if some of its region space has been borrowed by: it borrows it and uses it
-   - else: data is spilled to disk
+   - else: excess data is spilled to disk
 3. The execution can borrow available storage region space if needed.
 4. If storage needs to take back some of its space borrowed by execution, a spill to disk of execution data is triggered.
 5. If storage region is filled, but more memory is needed, cached blocks are evicted (LRU)